rpellerin/rpellerin.github.io/content/the-way-i-work.md

 I think the most important task one has to do daily is defining a list of priorities for the day to come.
 It is very important to know what to work on and when.

 I tried for a long time to keep a TODO list on a piece of paper (or in a booknote).
 It was working, but not as well as I wished.
 The main problem was that I needed to be physically present at my desk to access my list or edit it.
 That's why I eventually switched to a digital TODO list.
 Many people resort to apps for that, Evernote being one of the most popular I believe.
 I however use a simple text file.
-I find these note taking apps too much distracting, with countless features I would never use.
+I find these note taking apps too distracting, with countless features I would never use.
 What I like about my text file is the simplicity of it.
 Plus I can access it at any time, as long as I am carrying my work laptop.
 Plus I am not tempted to access it outside of office hours.

 Reading and editing my TODO list is something I do many times throughout the day, as I need to re-arrange my priorities and when I get work done.
 Moreover, at the end of each day, I make sure to prepare my TODO list for the following day.

 My TODO list is a simple plain text file yet it has its own sections, separated by empty lines.
 The topmost lines of the file are the tasks I need to get done by the end of the day, sorted from the most urgent one to the least.
 Then, the second section contains tasks that must be worked on in the short term, preferably in the month to come.
 Finally comes the third section which is a backlog of tasks I want to work on some day.

 I've been putting all this into practice for a few months now and I must admit it's working well for me.
 No distractions, simplicity, I can add/edit/remove entries with a few keystrokes, I can also make backups or send it over emails in seconds.
 In short, I love it.
 A stress-free TODO list, always up-to-date.

+Below is an extract of my list, in its current state:

+    :::text
+    - Finish feature 1691
+    - Book plane tickets and hotel for Berlin trip

+    - Delete 2 `const workshopVisitMotivesCountScenario = workshopVisitMotivesScenario(motives)` in `onChange`?
+    - Schedule meeting front guild early April
+    - Move Jenkins loc() to Heroku

+    - Articles ideas
+      - eslint
+      - code/bundle splitting
+      - download/parse/exec time
+      - debugging with devtools (CSS, ...) in ffox and chrome (breaking point with mouse clicks, ...)

 # Bookmarks